 Dietitians Board Fee Consultation

-The Dietitians Board (the Board) invite practitioners and stakeholders to comment on the Board’s proposed changes to Annual Practising Certificate (APC) fees and other fees.
+In September 2019 the Dietitians Board invited practitioners and stakeholders to comment on the Board’s proposed changes to Annual Practising Certificate (APC) fees and other fees.

 You can find the consultation document HERE.